History of Belcourt Center to 2017

 After several transfers of ownership, the convent building was purchased in 1977 by the Roman Catholic Diocese of Charlottetown for a Retreat House and Renewal Center.
 From 1981 to 2004 it was administered by the Sisters of St. Martha of Charlottetown who resided at Belcourt Center and assisted in various programs.
-From 2004 to the present Mrs. Bernice Doucette (affectionately dubbed Sister Bernice) has administered Belcourt Center and continues the welcoming warm homelike atmosphere that was established by Sister Bernice Cullen, Sister Rose Setter and the many other Marthas that lived and served at Belcourt.
+From 2004 to 2013 Mrs. Bernice Doucette (affectionately dubbed Sister Bernice) has administered Belcourt Center and continued the welcoming warm homelike atmosphere that was established by Sister Bernice Cullen, Sister Rose Setter and the many other Marthas that lived and served at Belcourt.

 The name Belcourt Center was chosen to honor the memory of Rev. Antoine— Georges Belcourt, pastor of Rustico from 1859 to 1869.
 Father Belcourt was a zealous and innovative priest whose achievements here and elsewhere have written a remarkable page in the history of the Church in America.